eric157/Project_WoC_7.0_Fake_Review_Detection/README.md

-Here is the formatted version of your `README.md` file:

 # 🤖 Fake Review Detection Pipeline

 A comprehensive pipeline for text data preprocessing, feature extraction, model training, and evaluation, culminating in the selection of the best-performing model for fake review detection.
 This project leverages advanced techniques from natural language processing (NLP) and machine learning (ML).